Plan a Family Trip to Milford Sound

 Families can embrace the iconic Milford Sound scenery – with its glacier-carved fiords and tumbling waterfalls – by land, sea and air.
 An accessible activity for all is the ever-popular Milford Sound cruise.

-For more adventurous families, get out on the water in a Milford Sound kayaking tour!
-Kids aged eight years and up can join in on the fun on Roscoe’s Milford Kayaks’ two-hour Milford Cruiser tour, which is one of the more relaxed paddles in the fiord.
+For more adventurous families, get out on the water on a Milford Sound kayaking tour!
+Kids aged eight years and up can join in on the fun on Rosco’s Milford Kayaks‘ two-hour Milford Cruiser tour, which is one of the more relaxed paddles in the fiord.
 You’ll team up in a double kayak and head over to Lady Bowen Falls, which is the tallest waterfall in Milford Sound!
 Note that other kayak tours in Milford Sound tend to have an age limit of 14 or 16 years old.
+Check out reviews and book tours on Viator and Tripadvisor.

 For more family adventures, check out the 10 Things to Do in Milford Sound with Kids.